 Both the Kiwifruit are cultivators.
 The green Kiwifruit is an edible berry and is known as Chinese gooseberry.
 It originated from Northern China but is native to central and eastern China as well.
 It is a cultivator group Actinidia deliciosa that gives us this delicious fruit green Kiwi.
 This variety of green Kiwi has light green flesh which needs to be scooped out of the skin to consume it.

 The Gold Kiwifruit or Golden Kiwi, is a distinct cross-breed species, Actinidia chinensis.
 It is a native of China and is known as Chinese gooseberry.
 Gold Kiwifruit is available all through summer and therefore a hot favourite.
 But the green Kiwifruit is produced all year long.

 Both, the green and golden Kiwifruit have tiny, black, spike-like edible seeds.
-However, the Golden Kiwi has lesser seeds.
+However, the Golden Kiwi has fewer seeds.

 Kiwifruit is now commercially grown in New Zealand hence linked to the place.

 The skin of the Golden Kiwi is yellow-brownish, smooth skin with bright yellow flesh and a smaller centre.
 It has fewer seeds and a similar knob-like end too.
 The Golden Kiwifruit is a modern cultivar (hybrid) with a sweeter taste than the green Kiwifruit.